The Oncologist Says

 Put stress in its place.
 Chronic stress shrinks the memory centers in the brain, and the stress hormone cortisol can hamper a person’s learning ability and recall.
 So cutting stress is the first step toward improving and preserving memory.

 Swirl some red.
-“Choose a glass of red wine over white,” Small said.
+“Choose a glass of red wine over white,” says Small.
 Resveratrol, the antioxidant compound in red wine, may have protective effects on the memory.
 But don’t overdo it: Having more than one drink a day for women and two for men may increase the risk of cancer and other diseases.

 The Spine Surgeon Says